The first year of the MScOT program begins with the following:

 OT professionals and OT students will be exploring OT through presentation, discussion, exchange of ideas and research.

 In 1997, the University of Toronto established The Thelma Cardwell Annual Lecture Series to honour one of Occupational Therapy’s most prestigious alumna, Thelma Cardwell.
-Held in June of each year, in conjunction with the Thelma Cardwell Research Day, the Annual Student Research Symposium showcases the Year Two student research.
+Held in June of each year, this event showcases the Year Two student research.